Juniper/YAPT/doc/readme.md

 - Setup j-EDI environment <https://github.com/Juniper/jedi-seed/blob/master/README.md>
 - Setup the YAPT EDI plugin: <https://github.com/Juniper/j-EDI/blob/master/saltstack/srv/plugins/yapt/README.md>

 Current integration is with RT ticketing system.
-We could demonstrate updating a ticket with privisoning / verification task information.
+We could demonstrate updating a ticket with provisioning / verification task information.
 For more information about YAPT provisioning task plugin have a look at the task plugin section.

 ## Standalone from source / scratch ##